seamuslowry/workflows/README.md

 ### Inputs

 - `with-v`: default false; whether to include v in tag version
+- `dry-run`: default false; generate the next tag value but do not create the tag
 - `custom-tag`: custom tag value to use; other tag related settings get ignored

 ### Secrets